Skip to main content

 Step 3: Execute a Suggestion

 Click on any of the prebuilt Suggestions prompts to launch your investigation.
-These AI-curated natural language insights are tailored to the specific data source you've chosen.
+These AI-curated natural language insights are tailored to the specific source you've chosen.

 In this example, we'll click Count the number of log entries by the collector ID.
 This translates the insight to a log query and renders results.